 Overall, Reducer implementations are passed the JobConf for the job via the JobConfigurable.configure(JobConf) method and can override it to initialize themselves.
 The framework then calls reduce(WritableComparable, Iterator, OutputCollector, Reporter) method for each key, (list of values)> pair in the grouped inputs.
-Applications can then override the method to perform any required cleanup.
+Applications can then override the <a href="mailto:Closed) method to perform any required cleanup.